 - 3 tablespoons sliced jalapeño peppers, fresh or jarred

 - 1/4 cup ranch dressing

-- Once preheated, place dough on pizza stone.
+- Toss and stretch pizza dough into a 14-inch circle.
+Once oven is preheated, carefully remove pizza stone from oven and spray with cooking spray.
+Carefully place dough on stone.
 Place potato slices on top of dough in a circular pattern.
-Transfer to oven and bake 8 minutes.
+Transfer to oven and bake 10 minutes.

 - Remove from oven.
 Season potatoes with salt and pepper.
 Evenly distribute garlic, bacon and cheese over potatoes.
-Return to oven for 12 to 14 minutes or until potatoes are tender and bottom of crust is golden brown.
+Return to oven for 8 minutes or until potatoes are tender and bottom of crust is golden brown.